 New Renault 5: price, specs, launch and on sale dates

-We’ve been waiting with bated breath for the reveal of the road-going Renault 5 since the original heart-warming concept was unveiled at the beginning of 2021.
-We won’t have to wait much longer to see the production-ready model as it will be taking centre stage at the 2024 Geneva Motor Show in February, before going on sale in the summer of 2024.
+We’ve been waiting with bated breath to lay eyes on the reborn Renault 5 since the brand unveiled the heart-warming concept car at the beginning of 2021.
+Thankfully we won’t have to wait much longer to see the production-ready model, which is then due to go on sale in the summer.

 How will the new Renault 5 look?

-The latest teaser images reveal the front and rear lighting units with their LED graphics drawing direct inspiration from the concept car.
-The headlights get tiny French flag motifs in the corners while the vertically stacked tail lights forego a traditional lens cover.
-We can also see the new Renault 5 badge on the black strip connecting those rear lights and the novel external charging indicator light.
+Meanwhile teaser images shared by Renault reveal the headlights will have tiny French flag motifs in the corners and that the vertically stacked tail-lights forgo a traditional lens cover.
+We can also see the new Renault 5 badge on the black strip connecting those rear lights and the novel external charging indicator light located on the bonnet.

 What do we know about the Renault 5's platform, batteries and range?

-The new Renault 5 will be the first vehicle to launch based on the Renault-Nissan Alliance’s CMF-B EV platform, which has been specifically designed for smaller electric vehicles.
-This platform will also be used by the new Renault 4 – a retro-inspired compact SUV – the reborn Renault Twingo and the new Nissan Micra.
+The new Renault 5 will be the first vehicle to launch based on the AmpR Small platform, previously called CMF-B EV.
+It’s a bespoke electric car architecture, and has been specifically designed for smaller EVs.
+This platform will also serve as the underpinnings for the new Renault 4 – a retro-inspired small SUV – the new Nissan Micra, and potentially the new Renault Twingo, too.

 What kind of performance and drive can we expect?